List of Combined Services (United Kingdom) cricketers

 The Combined Services cricket team played first-class cricket between 1920 and 1964, featuring in 63 fixtures.
 The team was made up of cricketers who were serving in the three branches of the British Armed Forces: the British Army, Royal Navy, and Royal Air Force.
-Throughout the cricket season, the Combined Services regularly played against county opposition and touring sides.
-In the side's 63 first-class fixtures, 226 different cricketers appeared for the Combined Services.
-During the period of National Service, the Combined Services were often able to field a strong side of young players who were already associated with a first-class county.
-Following the formal end of National Service in the United Kingdom in 1960, the Combined Services invariably fielded weaker sides, having lost access to a pool of young county cricketers.
+Throughout the cricket season, the Combined Services regularly played against county opposition and touring teams.
+In the team's 63 first-class fixtures, 226 different cricketers appeared for the Combined Services.
+During the period of National Service, the Combined Services were often able to field a strong team of young players who were already associated with a first-class county.
+Following the formal end of National Service in the United Kingdom in 1960, the Combined Services invariably fielded weaker teams, having lost access to a pool of young county cricketers.

-The details are the player's usual name, the years in which he played first-class matches for one of the sides, and his name as it would appear on a modern match scorecard.
+The details are the player's usual name, the years in which he played first-class matches for one of the teams, and his name as it would appear on a modern match scorecard.